suriyanas1234/learn.carobot.ca/guide/product_guide/2072-RFID-NFC-Card-Reader-Kit.md

 ```

 ## Output
-Serial Monitor will display distance that is measure from the proximity sensor, only if the distance measure is less than or equal to the max limit which is 30cm for this exact component.
+Serial Monitor will display the ID number that is received from the Card or key that was scaned.

 ![](/img/docs/product_guide/2072(6).jpg)  ![](/img/docs/product_guide/2072(7).jpg)